2017 Renovation and Redesign

 History of Nicollet Mall

-In 1968, in an effort to bring shoppers back to downtown Minneapolis, 11 blocks of Nicollet Avenue were closed to car traffic and converted into Nicollet Mall.
-Trees, benches and street art were added.
+In 1968, in an effort to bring shoppers back to downtown Minneapolis, eight blocks of Nicollet Avenue were closed to car traffic and converted into Nicollet Mall.
+Trees, benches, and street art were added as a nice landscaping touch to brighten up the area, and sidewalks were expanded and curved to form a more pedestrian-friendly shopping area.
+These changes made Nicollet the first transit mall in the country, inspiring other similar malls to pop up in cities like Denver and Portland, Oregon.

-Today Nicollet Mall is a thriving commercial district.
+Nicollet Mall is part of a thriving commercial district.
 Minneapolis Central Library, a striking modern building, anchors the north end, and Peavey Plaza is a busy public space at the south end.
-There's plenty to see and do in between.
+You can also go on your own walking audio tour of Nicollet Mall to learn more about its important architecture and public art.

 Restaurants and Bars